10 May 2021

 Here are some key demands for councils:

-- Publicly announce a long-term goal of doubling tree cover.
+- Develop and implement an ambitious Climate Action Plan, including announce a long-term goal of doubling tree cover.

 - Carry out a survey to map existing tree cover and identify suitable locations for new trees.